 Research collaborations between IIASA and the United States of America (US) have been highly productive ever since the Institute was founded in 1972.
 The IIASA-US relationship is central to the Institute and consequently IIASA participates in more activities related to the US than any of its other member countries.
 This Info Sheet focuses on key aspects of this beneficial relationship since 2008.
 The US National Member Organization is the National Academy of Sciences, which partners with the White House Office of Science and Technology Policy and the National Science Foundation to promote cooperation with American scientists, research institutions, and government agencies.
-Opportunities for cooperation start with young PhD students from the US who receive grants to participate in IIASA's Young Scientists Summer Program and extend up to institutional cooperation such as the IIASA Director General's collaboration with Professor Jeffrey Sachs, Director of the Earth Institute, Columbia University, on future global sustainable development goals.
+Opportunities for cooperation start with young PhD students from the US who receive grants to participate in IIASA's Young Scientists Summer Program and extend up to institutional cooperation such as the IIASA Director General's collaboration with Professor Jeffrey Sachs, Director of the Earth Institute, Columbia University, on achieving the sustainable development goals.
 Diverse research partnerships range from technical modeling with Stanford University's Energy Modeling Forum to policy advice to the US Environmental Protection Agency.
-US scientists' collaboration with IIASA (facilitated by over 665 visits to and from IIASA, over 40 US nationals among IIASA's staff, and regular scientific exchanges) has brought the Institute's applied systems analysis and global perspective to issues ranging from US energy policies to projection of US demographic changes.
-The scientific output from these numerous formal and informal activities has resulted in over 600 joint publications since 2008.
+US scientists' collaboration with IIASA (facilitated by over 850 visits to and from IIASA, over 40 US nationals among IIASA's staff, and regular scientific exchanges) has brought the Institute's applied systems analysis and global perspective to issues ranging from US energy policies to projection of US demographic changes.
 Research impact includes providing the intellectual underpinnings for the Climate and Clean Air Coalition launched by the then US Secretary of State Hillary Clinton in 2012; and shaping the key objectives for the UN Secretary-General's Sustainable Energy For All initiative.